sannanan/sanna/README.md

 - 👋 Hi, I’m Sanna.
-- 👀 I’m interested in AI / Machine Learning.
+- 👀 I’m interested in AI / Machine Learning / Game.
 - 🌱 I’m currently learning C/C++.
 - 💞️ I’m looking forward to the new projects.
 - 📫 How to reach me nann.sannaa@gmail.com